 • Cable Railing Installation Kit

 • Postside Handrail Bracket Installation Guide

 • Cable Rail Post Spacing and Cable Deflection

 View recent cable rail projects sent to us from satisfied customers, who’ve used StairSupplies™ for their cable railing systems.
 Below features a wide range of different custom cable railing designs, with beautiful craftsmanship.

 Q: What type of Material should I choose for my interior project?

-A: For most interior projects we recommend 304 Stainless Steel.
-For any project within 5 miles of ocean water, we recommend 316 Stainless Steel (with a brushed finish), which is more corrosion resistant, and will require less maintenance than 304 Stainless.
-304 Stainless allows for the truly brushed stainless steel posts.
+A: For most interior projects we recommend 304 Stainless Steel or Aluminum.
+For any project within 10 miles of ocean water, we recommend Rod or Glass infill using Aluminum with a fluoropolymer or platinum powder coat ,or, 2205 Stainless Steel (with a brushed finish).
+These are more corrosion-resistant options and will require less maintenance than cable.

 Q: Can I use Aluminum posts inside?

 A: Yes, aluminum posts work well for interior use.
 We have developed a robust process for powder coating aluminum and can safely recommend them for interior or exterior use.